Code-Institute-Submissions/Corona-Invaders/README.md

 I watched a different tutorial from Ania Kubow , which made me understand the JS code more on how to make a grid for the game and for example how const,functions, if/else statements and keyCodes worked in your code.
 So I learned a lot from her.
 * Audio that I added in my game.js file did not work.
+I discovered that I had to remove the forward slash in my code, so I could properly load my audio.

 **Features Left to Implement**

-* Implement mobile controls in an HTML5 game, and playing on a mobile touch-enabled device.
+* Implement mobile controls in my game, so you can play Corona Invaders on a mobile touch-enabled device.
 * Adding more difficulty levels and different coloured Corona Ivaders to defeat with your spaceship.

 **Deployment**